10 Fiji Surf Tips for Your First Time Surfing in Fiji© FijiPocketGuide.com

 1. Most of Fiji’s Surf Breaks are Reef Breaks

 Don’t expect to run down the beach with your surfboard under your arms and be straight into the wave action.
 Most of Fiji’s surf breaks are reef breaks, meaning that the waves break over (often shallow) coral reefs.
 In most cases, you will need to take a boat out to reach the surf breaks, but don’t worry!
-Fiji’s surf resorts can sort out the boat transport for you.
+Fiji’s surf resorts and operators can sort out the boat transport for you.

 2. You Will Mostly Be Surfing at High Tide